Whitepaper

 Responsibilities of Miners

-Miners are required to gather Participants to complete tasks.
-Miners are expected to build and curate their Participant pools to strategically complete Tasks based on domain expertise in order to succeed in the Dojo subnet.
-Compute requirements of Miners can be found in the Appendix section below.
+Miners are required to gather Contributors to complete tasks.
+Miners are expected to build and curate their Contributor pools to strategically complete Tasks based on domain expertise in order to succeed in the Dojo subnet.

 Responsibilities of Validators

-Validators are responsible to play the role of Instructor, Augmenter, Output Generator and Obfuscator in the Task generation phase, as well as to calculate the scoring, set reward and miner trust.
+Validators are responsible to generate tasks to Miners that are either based on synthetic task pipelines or external organic requests, as well as to calculate the scoring, set reward and miner trust.
 The terms will be described in the next section.
-Compute requirements of Validators can be found in the Appendix section below.

 Task Lifecyle, User Journey, and Data Flow